bhoov/manim-notebook/.github/ISSUE_TEMPLATE/bug_report.md

 Make sure you have the latest [Manim release](https://github.com/3b1b/manim/releases) installed or a commit from the [Manim `master` branch](https://github.com/3b1b/manim) that is even newer.

 - ManimGL version (`manimgl --version`):
-- Manim Notebook version (`Manim Notebook: Show Version`, or go to the VSCode extension pane to see the version):
 - Python version (`python --version`, ideally have something like `3.12` or newer):